nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 8 - Mathematics & Instruction Sets.md

 a. **# 3.1, 3.2, 3.4**

 **3.1** Give a mathematical proof that a string of k bits can represent 2k possible values (hint: argue by induction on the number of bits).
+- A given string has N number of values.
+-

 **3.2** What is the hexadecimal notation for the following binary string?